 1. The Vancouver Drug Court Treatment Program was launched in December of 2001.
 This program was jointly funded by the federal and provincial governments and was the second such program in Canada.
 Stroh Health Care was contracted to design, develop, and implement the program.
 Then, once the program was fully implemented in the fall of 2002, Stroh Health Care won the contract to run the three-year pilot project.
 After the completion of the pilot project, the program was taken over by the Ministry of Justice and Attorney General in cooperation with Coastal Health.

 2. In 2003, when the province first awarded the Relationship Violence Program contract for the entire province, we were successful in winning that contract, and have since been awarded that contract each time it has gone out to competition.
 The program is provided in forty-five locations throughout the province and has been evaluated by the research division of the Justice Ministry and found to reduce the incidence of additional domestic violence offences by 50%.
+The Relationship Violence Program is now called Respectful Relationships with Stroh Health Care providing Part 2 of the program.

 In 2013, following consultation with the BC Government, Nova Scotia was given permission to deliver the Relationship Violence Program and we were contracted to provide the training component.